Pillars of His Legacy

 When he offered a friendly critique of America and the West, Malik did so by constantly calling the West, should it stray, to return, and to remain faithful to its bedrock values.

-Free Christianity in the Near East and the West
+Free Christianity in the Near East & the West

 As a Middle Eastern Christian, Malik experienced the sorrows and joys that defined his community and empathized with the challenges facing native-rooted Christians across the Muslim world.
 Throughout the 20th century, he defended the freedoms of beleaguered Christians in his ancestral home of Lebanon, which meant little to Malik without its free Christian community.